Programs for Adults

 The library offers many programs for adults, from guest speakers to book discussion groups.
 Get email notifcations for our adult programs!
 Visit our sign-up page to customize your updates.

-Our programs are held in the library program room, are free and open to the public.
+Our adult programs are supported in part by the Nancy B. Parker Endowment Fund and are free and open to the public.

 Visit HPL on JATV to see some of the programs available online!

 Volunteer FamilySearch specialists will show you how to use this social mediasite to save your family history documents, connect with others who are researching your family line and grow your family tree!

 Limited space.
 Registration required.
 Register online with the links above, call 758-6600 or stop by the Information Desk.
 Bring your email address/password (required), and your library card (if you have one) to each session.